Ashlalala/aajonusnet/md/QNA/Q&A Of December 7, 2003.md

 Transcribed by Aajonus.net & Rawmeatgang

+Note: Several people have mistakenly uploaded clips from this Q&A labeled as "December 2005" even though it actually took place in December 2003.

 A: OK, first I'm going to tell you about the Bangkok incident.
 Well, I was in a very, very nice [unintelligible] executive suite in a hotel.
 And it's not even finished yet.
 So it seemed like it was in a good neighborhood.
 So I was at 2.50 in the morning.
 I was out with my digital video and videotaping stuff.
 And I caught three guys doing an illegal deal, something illegal.
 And they came after people in my camp.
 And I stopped and talked with a girl who was working.
 We talked together for about five minutes.
 So as I left that area, they were waiting between cars.
 And they had a guy getting my attention.
 So I noticed that he jumped out of the crew bar, pinned me here, and he stuffed his lip completely open so it was all the way through.
 He took this [unintelligible], crushed the bone all the way back under my tongue.
 The [unintelligible] was stuck under my tongue.
 He had a forge, and whacked me in the eye here and split this part all the way open here.
 This was just a week ago, so you can see how it healed.
 This whole lip and whole mouth.

 Q: [unintelligible]